-What Is FHA Case Number And The FHA Loan Process
+FHA Case Number On FHA Home Loans During Mortgage Process

-The FHA Case Number is required on all FHA Loans.
+Case Numbers is required on all FHA Loans.

-- The FHA Case Number is a unique 10-digit number assigned to a FHA Mortgage Borrower’s Loan File.
+- The FHA Case Number is a unique 10-digit number assigned to a Borrower’s Loan File

-- The FHA Case Number is assigned by the Case Number Assignment on FHA Connection.
+- The Case Number is assigned by the Case Number Assignment on FHA Connection

-- The FHA Case Number is mandatory for every FHA Home Loan.
+- The Case Number is mandatory for every FHA Home Loan

-- This Case Number is assigned when a FHA Borrower applies for FHA Loans, whether it is a purchase or refinance mortgage.
+- This Case Number is assigned when a Borrower applies for FHA Loans

 How To Read FHA Case Number

-The first three numbers on a FHA Case Number states the area such as the county and state.
+The first three numbers on an FHA Case Number states the area such as the county and state.

-- The last three numbers is representative of the Sections of the ACT in where the FHA Insurance was issued for each house.
+- The last three numbers are representative of the Sections of the ACT in where the FHA Insurance was issued for each house

 - The Case Number can be viewed on the top of each page of every completed FHA Home Appraisal.

-- The FHA Borrower who is buying a home with a FHA Loan, the property in which the home buyer is purchasing is assigned a Case Number.
+- The Borrower who is buying a home with an FHA Loan, the property in which the home buyer is purchasing is assigned a Case Number

-- With the above example, if another FHA home buyer wants to purchase the original property that was canceled by the first borrower, then all the new home buyer needs to do is to have the Case Number for the original canceled property transferred to them.
+- With the above example, if another home buyer wants to purchase the original property that was canceled by the first borrower, then all the new home buyer needs to do is to have the Case Number for the original canceled property transferred to them

-- If there are multiple FHA Lenders involved, that can be a cause for delays in the mortgage process.
+- If there are multiple Lenders involved, that can be a cause for delays in the mortgage process

 If the FHA Loan with a case number did not close in six months, the original FHA Case Number will be canceled.

-- In the event FHA make changes to HUD 4000.1 FHA Handbook with another revised FHA Handbook and Guidelines such as increasing FHA MIP, the changes take validity on Case Numbers that has been assigned on or after the date of the changes of FHA Programs and Guidelines.
+- In the event FHA makes changes to HUD 4000.1 FHA Handbook with another revised HUD Handbook and Guidelines such as increasing FHA MIP, the changes take validity on Case Numbers that have been assigned on or after the date of the changes of FHA Programs and Guidelines

 Qualifying For FHA Loans